mcosciel36/marks-pismo-case/README.md

 pip freeze |grep pyspark                # you should see pyspark==3.5.2
 ```

-# If using vscode, you need to point to this virtual environment.
+## If using vscode, you need to point to this virtual environment.
 - You can copy and paste the "Executable** path from the above **poetry env info** command into your command palette virtual env path.
 - If using virtualenv, you can do the same.
 Copy the path to the env into your vscode virtual env path.

+# Code Execution
-# Running the faker_script_dupes2.py:
+## Running the faker_script_dupes2.py:
 ```bash
 # click on the "faker_script_dupes2.py" file and hit the play button in vs code
 # or do the following:
 cd src/pismo_case
 python faker_script_dupes2.py       # The events.json gets created with dupes
 ```
-# Now run the pyspark script that will read in this events.json file and then:
+## Now run the pyspark script that will read in this events.json file and then:
 - Output files in Parquet format.
 - Keep only the latest version for duplicate events.
 - In the output directory we use partitioning by event date (year, month, day) and